riratu/my-fun-website/README.md

 # website
-My personal Website wich is a bit more like a webcomic or a game
+My personal website, which is a bit more like a webcomic or a game.